 Q. Do the Sisters always wear habits?
 What will Companions wear?

 A. The Sisters do not always wear habits, but we wear them on feast days, and when we go out to represent the Sisterhood.
-Companions will be expected to wear “business casual” in chapel and when on duty in the Convent.
-Informal wear is fine on days and evenings off.
+Companions wear “business casual” in chapel and when on duty in the Convent.
+More informal wear is fine on days and evenings off.